stefonarch/LXQt-Wayland-files/README.md

 `lxqt-panel` starts if no "Desktop switcher" plugin is present in its configuration file.
 Recommended is using an alternative config file with `lxqt-panel -c /path/to/alternative/panel.conf`.
 Positioning settings, taskbar and a few other plugins do not work.
 For a working configuration with a replacement for kbindicator-plugin see  `lxqt-wayland/panel.conf`.

-* Window rules are needed until qt6.5 is fully implemented.
+* Window rules are needed until Qt 6.5 is fully implemented.
 * Smaller width than 100% can lead to issues
 * Usable in sway, hyrpland, kwin_wayland and wayfire
 * custom command plugin can show/use commands from `hyprctl` and `swaymsg`, like display workspace name/switch.